kowshik363/RoadAccidentProject/README.md

 sample user name:asd
 password: 123
 -------------------------
-please add the jar files of jfreechart if show any problem while importing
+please add the jar files of jfreechart if shows any problem while importing